 Now You Have a Business Name

 Now you know how to choose a business name.
-Once you’ve chosen a name, continue to start your business by reading our trademarking blog or learn 17 ways to fund a business in our HUB.
+Once you’ve chosen a name, continue to start your business by reading 17 ways to fund a business or our other HUB articles.

 We love hearing how our readers choose their business names.
 What name did you choose and why?